 If your team has made it difficult to choose, that’s a good problem to have.
 Consider sitting down with different employees at various times, discuss whether they’d be interested in the opportunity, and ask if they’d be willing to challenge themselves in certain areas so as to keep up with the role.

 I’ve talked a lot about the project life cycle and skills needed to effectively run a project.
 But even with those details, we need not overlook the best practices of project management.

-G2 Crowd is lucky to have multiple project managers on staff who do their jobs with precision.
+G2 is lucky to have multiple project managers on staff who do their jobs with precision.
 In conversation with our own team, we’ve been able to come up with a few project management best practices.
 It is my hope that these tips help you further develop an efficient strategy.

 These best practices are mostly written for teams that use a project management software solution.
 If your team does not use software to manage projects, perhaps these best practices could help you better understand how a software solution could benefit your team’s effectiveness.

 When developing a project, there’s no need to stick within your own team, or even within your own company.
 Utilize the people around you, either as knowledge hubs or active participants in the project.

 If something is outside of your comfort zone, loop in co-workers or other professionals who may be better suited to help out with the task.
 One important thing to remember when managing a project is that you don’t have to maintain an insular community.

 If you have a one-off conversation with an employee regarding the project, record that or send an email to the rest of the team.
 If any new ideas or a better strategy have surfaced, or if one employee thought of a better workflow, don’t keep that to yourself.

 Ensure all employees are aware of communication and make it visible for future reference.
 Summarize conversations, update statuses, and inform any proper channels of the changes you’ve made or things you’ve discussed.
 Especially in an agile approach, this keeps the ball rolling with everyone on the same page.